 Success Stories: Chapter 4 – University Legal Services

-I would like to introduce you to one of Qlarant Foundation’s newest grantees – University Legal Services, Inc. This year, for the first time, we are funding the organization’s DC Jail and Prison Advocacy Project (JPAP).
+I would like to introduce you to one of Qlarant Foundation’s grantees – University Legal Services, Inc. This year, for the fourth time, we are funding the organization’s DC Jail and Prison Advocacy Project (JPAP).
 This project is dedicated to redressing abuse, neglect, or discrimination that increase periods of incarceration and serve as barriers to successful reentry for men and women with significant mental illness and intellectual or other psychiatric disabilities.
 In addition, the program aims to help those with co-occurring substance use disorders.

 Established in 2007, JPAP advocates for access to both physical and mental health care.
 Using individual and systemic advocacy and a multi-disciplinary team, JPAP addresses these unmet needs.
 Reentry Advocates assess individuals’ behavioral and physical health care and service needs and develop individual reentry plans.
 They also link clients to appropriate services and assist them with applying for public benefits and housing before their release.
 JPAP is the only entity in Washington, D.C. assisting incarcerated individuals with pre-release applications for disability benefits.

 JPAP begins working with clients four to six months before their release dates to establish a trusting relationship and focus on each individual’s goals for their return to the community.
 A reentry plan always includes access to behavioral health services and can include access to physical health services, short and long-term housing, disability benefits, family reunification, and other preparation for social integration.